 After you made sure

-st2chatops.envsettings are correct, check if the service is running:$ service st2chatops status
+st2chatops.envsettings are correct, check if the service is running:

-In case the installation is outdated or corrupt, reinstall the
+In case the installation is outdated or became corrupted, reinstall the

 Note that in most chat services you have to manually invite the bot into your chatroom first: for example, in Slack.

-Hubot is online and present in your room, but when you say
+Hubot is online and present in your room, however when you say

 st2 sets of commands should be installed by default).

-- Hubot can’t connect to StackStorm API.
+Hubot can not connect to StackStorm API.
 Look in the st2chatops logs for errors:

 st2ctl reload --register-all.

-- It’s also possible you changed the bot’s name or you have not invited your bot to a channel in the chat client.
+It is also possible you may have changed the bot’s name or you have not invited your bot to a channel in the chat client.

-- If you’re sending bot a private message instead of messaging it in a channel, do not prepend
+If you are sending the bot a private message instead of messaging it in a channel, do not prepend

-!helpwill not; in channels it’s the other way around.
+!helpwill not; in channels it works the other way around.